najar1412/flatlands/flatlands/blog/static/blog/projects/pano/pano-introduction/pano-introduction.md

 </div>
 </div>

-Common optical problems are also left out of standard panorama software these may seem like problems, but to the average eye _not_ seeing these things will affect the realism.
-Things like chromatic aberration, lens distortion and glare.
+Common optical problems are also left out of standard panorama software this may seem like a good thing, but to the eye _not_ seeing these things will affect the realism.
+Things like chromatic aberration, lens distortion, glare.

 [images: CA, LD and glare examples]

 <div  class="markdown-info">
 <div  class="markdown-info-body">
 In the 3d rendering world imperfection is what makes realism.
-Having a surface that's super clean without the dirt and grim, without the knocks and dings of everyday life is what makes the surface look fake.
+Having a surface that's super clean without the dirt and grime, without the knocks and dings of everyday life is what makes the surface look fake.
 It's these imperfections that'll need to be implemented to take interactive panoramas to the next level.
 </div>
 </div>

-### what i'd  like to build

-With the underlining goal of implementation parallax into traditional panorama views.
-I'd also like to build a management system - for the management of multiple pano's, this includes iterations of the same panorama.

-Post production on already uploaded panoramas would be great too.
-Basic color correction, temperature and environment controls.

-And finally all the other controls necessary to produce a high resolution, realistic interactive panorama.